 - Add the wine: Once the rice smells fragrant, deglaze the pan with ½ cup dry white wine.
 Bring to a boil, then reduce to a simmer until the alcohol smell has dissipated and most of the liquid has evaporated.

 - Add the broth: Add a ladleful (about ½ cup) of zucchini broth.
 Stir frequently until the rice has absorbed most of the liquid.
-Note: For the creamiest risotto, stir every 30 seconds or so (you do not need to stir constantly)!
+Note: For the creamiest risotto, stir once every 30 seconds to a minute or so.
 Make sure the broth is hot, so that the rice cooks evenly and quickly.

 - Cook the rice: Continue the process of ladling broth into the rice and stirring frequently until most of the liquid has been absorbed.
 The risotto is done when the rice is very creamy and al dente, meaning it's fully cooked, but still has a slight bite to it without a gritty center.
 You may not need the full amount of broth.
 Once cooked, remove the skillet from the heat.
 Note: Personally, I like to take it off the heat when there's a bit more liquid than I'd prefer, as it will continue to thicken as it cools down.

-- Add the finishing touches: Stir in ½ cup freshly grated parmigiano-reggiano cheese, the zest from 1 lemon, and most of the fresh herbs.
+- Add the finishing touches: Stir in the reserved zucchini butter, ½ cup freshly grated parmigiano-reggiano cheese, the zest from 1 lemon, and most of the fresh herbs.
 Season with salt and pepper as needed.Note: The finished dish should taste creamy, savory, and vegetal, with a hint of acidity.
-If the risotto seems a touch dry, stir in 1-2 tablespoons of cold butter to give it a creamier, more luxurious finish.
+If the risotto seems a touch dry, stir in 1 - 2 tablespoons of cold butter to give it a creamier, more luxurious finish.
 If you'd like, you can add a squeeze of lemon juice for a bit more acidity.
 Also, salt can *really* elevate the flavors, so make sure it's well-seasoned!

 - Serve: Divide risotto amongst serving bowls and top with more cheese, the remaining herbs, and a drizzle of extra-virgin olive oil, if desired.